-Hertfordshire has a variety of different types of properties that can be converted.
-They range from Victorian properties which can be found in towns like Barnet and Hertford, to 1980’s properties which can be found all over Greater London and home counties.
+Hertfordshire has a variety of different types of properties that make ideal home renovation projects, ranging from Victorian properties which can be found in towns like Barnet and Hertford, to 1980’s properties which can be found all over Greater London and home counties.
+Towns like Borehamwood and Potters Bar, for example, have houses mostly built in the 1930’s and 50’s, which make ideal loft conversions.

 The historic Hertfordshire town of Berkhamsted boasts many historical treasures including the ruined Berkhamsted Castle and the oldest existing shop in the UK with timbers dating back to the 13th Century.